Bruinsburg, Mississippi: History

 The Mound Builders left one of their works at what came to be known in the early 19th century as Bruinsburg.
 Bruin was said to have built his house atop the mound, and his wife was "intered at Bruin Mount" in 1807.
 Immediately prior to colonization, the Bruinsburg area had been the domain of the Natchez people, but following the 1726 Natchez revolt against the French, the Natchez were driven out of the region, which subsequently passed through the hands of the Choctaw, the British, and the Spanish, before being turned over to the Americans as part of the Natchez District of the Mississippi Territory in 1798.

 Bayou Pierre before Bruin

 Before there was Bruinsburg, there was what was known as the Bayou Pierre settlement.
 According to Mann Butler, drawing from the account of British West Florida colonist Calvin Smith, there were a total of six white families in the Petit Gulf and Bayou Pierre settlements in 1776.
+In the 1770s Anthony Hutchins wrote back east that that there was a blacksmith shop at Bayou Pierre, the only one in the vicinity outside.
 While advertising his plantation and sawmill for lease in 1802, Bruin stated that there had been a grist mill, apparently seated on the James' Run right-hand tributary, built "about thirty years ago, which stood many years...but was burned down by the Indians, and not since rebuilt."
 Bruin added that James' Run was "settled by some families toward its source, in large cane breaks".